Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 “Since the intent of blended learning is to enhance learning by combining the best of both worlds…elements of the outline that appear to lend themselves to self-study online should be highlighted.
 Such elements tend to include easy-to-interpret, straightforward information that is relatively easy for the (student) to accurately grasp on his/her own.”
 (Troha, 2003) Students should be able to perform required tasks online with little or no prompting by the instructor.
 Of course, teachers should guide their students along, but when a student can accomplish a task online with limited assistance, that student encounters a learning experience that is deeper and more rewarding.

 Blended learning courses are dynamic by their very nature.
 Revisions will need to be made to adapt to the learning needs of its students.
-Knowing what works and what does not comes with experience.
+Knowing what works and what does not come with experience.
 The best resource for teachers to create and implement a blended learning course is another teacher or a network of teachers who have had experience with launching such courses.

 With purpose and context in mind, the designer can select, combine, and organize different elements of on-line and traditional instruction.
 Carman (2002) identifies five such elements calling them key “ingredients” (p.
 2):

-3. Collaboration.
+• Collaboration.
 Learners communicate and create with others.
 E-mail, threaded discussions, and wikis are all examples.

 Blended Learning Design as an Emergent Process